Naitik4516/Gravia-4/README.md

 ## Features

 - Simple User-friendly Gui
-- Open and close destktop applications
+- Open and close desktop applications
 - Open websites
 - Play any music
 - Play or search in youtube